HiIamGaryee/handlebars-docs/md-file/faq.md

         "icon": "info-circle"
       },
       {
-        "question": "Is online gambling legal in Online?", "answer": "Online gambling in Online is regulated.
+        "question": "Is online gaming legal in Online?", "answer": "Online gaming in Online is regulated.
 Licensed sites can operate legally, and players are advised to choose only licensed platforms for safety.", "icon": "gavel"
       },
       {